 “…When team members are culturally fit and they’re willing to grow with the team, I will find ways to empower them.
 If they’re NOT and they don’t have the shared understanding of excellence, they need to find another place where they can succeed…”

 She set clear expectations on what’s acceptable and what’s non-negotiable.
-She honed and developed great talent around her.
-She became an overt champion of the Leadership of Being.
+By investing and developing great talent around her, she became an overt champion of the Leadership of Being.

 Leadership of Being vs. Doing